tope96/catch-up-time/README.md

 Using the timer is very simple - just press start and the timer will start to count down.
 You will be informed that the time has run out with a sound and a push notification (you must first allow notifications in your browser).

 Besides the basic functionality, you can also use the built-in to-do list.
-Here you can add tasks, mark them as done, and delete old ones.
+Here you can add tasks, mark them as done, edit them and delete old ones.

 **You can install the application as a PWA app on any system that supports it (e.g. Android from Chrome browser, Windows from Chrome, Edge)**